exyn/FS-MFD/README.md

-Simple code to use as a general Gamepad USB device.
+Simple code to use as a general Gamepad USB device available.

-Accompanying 3D-printable enclosure.